rsnk96/Ubuntu-Setup-Scripts/README.md

 # Ubuntu-Setup-Scripts Essential
-This is a branch for quick installation of the essentials in a system with a GPU
+This is a branch for quick installation of the essentials of the script

 To clone this branch alone, run